 Now you may be thinking 500 permits per day seems like plenty?
 However, when you factor in the guides, porters, and other trekking staff for each group, only about 200 of these permits are left for tourists.

-While alternative treks can provide opportunities for last-minute hikes to Machu Picchu, trekking along the classic Inca Trail – be it for four or five days or more – definitely requires advance reservations.
+While alternative treks can provide opportunities for last-minute hikes to Machu Picchu, trekking along the classic Inca Trail – be it for four or five days or more – definitely requires advanced reservations.
 If you arrive in Cusco hoping to find space on the Classic trail, there’s a very good chance you’ll be waiting a few weeks or months for an opening depending on the season.
 You may be able to trip the short Inca Trail, however it only covers the last one third of the Inca Trail.

 How early do I need to book my Inca Trail Trek?